Home > Become a Notary > How to Become an Oregon Notary

 1. Taking acknowledgments.

-2. Administering oaths and affirmations.
+2. Administering oaths or affirmations.

-3. Taking verifications upon oath or affirmation.
+3. Taking verifications on oath or affirmation.

 4. Witnessing or attesting signatures.

-5. Certifying or attesting a copy of certain documents.
+5. Certifying or attesting a copies.

-6. Noting protests of negotiable instruments.
+6. Making, noting, or recording protests of negotiable instruments.

 7. Any other act, whether performed with respect to a tangible or electronic record, that a notarial officer may perform under the laws of Oregon.